-- Café Mix Up – a Black-owned mother and son operation serving everything from soup and salad to pasta and desserts.
+- Café Mix Up – a Black-owned mother-and-son operation serving everything from soup and salad to pasta and desserts.

 - Community Restaurant – serving delicious meals with a 100% plant-based menu.

 Jac’s Bistro is a trendy French/Italian restaurant on Kerr Street.
-It has been voted one of the best restaurants in the GTA by both Toronto Life Magazine and Chatelaine Magazine.
+It has been voted one of the best restaurants in the GTA by Toronto Life Magazine and Chatelaine Magazine.

 The menu features classic dishes from France and Italy, emphasizing fresh ingredients and local products.
 Jac’s Bistrot offers a wide variety of wines by the glass or bottle as well as specialty cocktails.

 - View their Taste of Oakville menu HERE

 Independently owned and operated by an Oakville local, this cinema has five screens to show new movies and classic favourites.
 Their unique aspect, though, is the magnificent snack bar available.

 The heart of Downtown Oakville is a bustling neighbourhood filled with interesting shops, local businesses, and upscale eateries.
 This is a spectacular part of town with Six Mile Creek running right through Downtown Oakville and Lake Ontario showing off its beauty from the harbour.